 The "Analysis Methodology" section for each resource area describes the approach taken to evaluate impacts and any assumptions made in the analysis for that resource area.
 The analysis methodology for each resource area primarily addresses the context of the environmental resource area and the intensity of any potential consequence to the resource area resulting from the Proposed Action Alternative per the requirements of 40 Code of Federal Regulations (CFR) Section 1501.3(d).
+In considering whether the effects of the Proposed Action are significant, agencies analyze the potentially affected environment (context) and degree of the effects of the action (intensity).
 For some environmental resource areas that use modeling and other calculations for quantitative analyses (e.g., air quality), supplemental technical information, data, and other background information relevant to the analyses are provided in supporting documentation reports on the project website at www.492sow-beddown-eis.com.

 Overall, this EIS presents the No Action Alternative analysis before the Proposed Action Alternative analysis, which allows the reader and decision makers to easily compare the consequences from the No Action Alternative conditions with consequences of the Proposed Action Alternative.
-This EIS also presents the interim conditions, which include conditions after the Phase 1 A-10 retirement but before the planned Phase 2 A-10 retirements are implemented.
+This EIS also presents the interim conditions, which include conditions after the Phase 1 A-10 retirement but before the 492 SOW Beddown and the planned Phase 2 A-10 retirements are implemented.